civicrm/civicrm-dev-docs/docs/best-practices/documentation-style-guide.md

 Each chapter should start with a paragraph that explains what will be covered in the chapter.

+Effort should be given to arrange all content within a guide so that skills and concepts which build upon one another are presented sequentially.
+Although guides should not require start-to-finish reading, providing the option (when possible) is helpful to some readers.

-Don't use terms like "previous chapter", etc. because we may re-arrange sections and we don't want or need to encourage people to read the book from front to back.
+Don't use terms like "previous chapter", etc. because we may add or re-arrange chapters in the future.
+Instead, use a hyperlink to the chapter.

 ### Headings